usnistgov/800-63-3/sp800-63a/sec9_usability.md

 * Minimize the amount of time that users wait for their authenticator to arrive.
 Shorter wait times will allow users to access information systems and services more quickly.

 * Inform users whether they need to go to a physical location to pick up their authenticators.
-The previously identified usability considerations for appointments and reminders still apply.
+The previous-identified usability considerations for appointments and reminders still apply.

 * Along with the authenticator, give users information relevant to the use and maintenance of the authenticator; this may include instructions for use, especially if there are different requirements for first-time use or initialization, information on authenticator expiration, and what to do if the authenticator is lost or stolen.